Loading...

 Gold was first used by cultures in modern-day Eastern Europe in 4000 BC to make decorative objects and nowadays is used in communications equipment, spacecraft, jet aircraft engines, and jewelry.

-Silver was discovered in Prehistory after the discovery of gold and copper (around 3000 BC). and the oldest silver objects dating back to 5000 BC come from India.
+Silver was discovered in Prehistory after the discovery of gold and copper (around 3000 BC).
+The oldest silver objects come from India.
 It is found in tombs of Egypt, China, and Mesopotamia.

-Sector investments tend to be more volatile than other types of investments due to their narrow focus (they will always be risky).
-But investing in precious hard assets like gold tend to be able to provide a hedge against economic or market downturn.
+Sector investments tend to be more volatile than gold due to their narrow focus (they will always be risky).
+On the other hand, investing in precious metal assets like physical bullion tends to be able to provide a hedge against economic uncertainty or market downturns.
 Therefore, monetary or political developments might affect their financial performance, but they will never be worth nothing.

-Certainly, precious assets might impose additional costs on the investor since the expense to keep it safe can be high and unsuitable for some people.
+Certainly, precious metals might impose additional costs on the investor since the expense to keep them safe can be high and unsuitable for some people.
+Additionally, unlike bonds, you will not earn interests or dividend payments from precious metals.

 Pros of investing in gold

-Unlike silver, gold will always be worth more than other major asset classes as one of the best options for insurance against inflation and economic declines.
-Its historical use and role in the technology industry ensure its enduring value.
+Unlike silver, gold will always be worth more than other major asset classes as one of the best options for inflation hedge and a safe haven against economic declines.

-If you decide on the physical asset, you will have the benefits such as holding something tangible, being protected against hacking, you can use it as money if needed, and cannot be depreciated like paper currency.
+If you decide on the physical assets, you will have the benefit of holding something tangible, being protected against hacking; you can use it as money if needed, and cannot be depreciated like paper currency.

 Cons of investing in gold

-Gold can be hard to store at home since theft is always possible.
-And you would have to invest some good money to buy it.
-Nonetheless, gold doesn't pay any yield, unlike stocks.
+Gold doesn't pay any yield, unlike stocks.
 So you could have a negative yield if you ever have an emergency and have to sell it in a declining trade.

 Pros of investing in silver

 Silver is much cheaper than gold since there's more supply of it on the crust of the Earth.
-It is related to the global industry due to its use in electronic production, medical and technological applications.
+It is related to the global industry due to its use in electronic production and medical and technological applications.

 Understand why silver is cheaper in our article.